pimlie/nodejs.sh/README.md

 - `--copy-env` / `COPY_ENV`

-A regular expression of environment variable names you want to copy to the docker container.
+A comma separated list or regular expression of environment variable names you want to copy to the docker container.
 These are only copied once and are not persistent in the docker container

-Eg: _--copy-env "^(HOST|PORT|CI_.*)$"_
+Eg: _--copy-env "^(HOST|PORT|CI_.*)$"_ or _--copy-env "HOST,PORT"_

 > Any environment variable starting with `NODE_` will always be copied to the container